edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 ### AddCustomRoute

-`AddCustomRoute(route string, authenticated interface.Authenticated, handler func(http.ResponseWriter, *http.Request), methods ...string) error`
+`AddCustomRoute(route string, authentication Authentication, handler echo.HandlerFunc, methods ...string) error`

 This API adds a custom REST route to the application service's internal webserver.
 If the route is marked authenticated, it will require an EdgeX JWT when security is enabled.
-A reference to the ApplicationService is add the the context that is passed to the handler, which can be retrieved using the `AppService` key.
+A reference to the ApplicationService is added to the context that is passed to the handler, which can be retrieved using the `AppService` key.
 See [Custom REST Endpoints](../AdvancedTopics/#custom-rest-endpoints) advanced topic for more details and example.

-        	//
-    AddRoute(route string, handler func(http.ResponseWriter, *http.Request), methods ...string) error
-    AppContext() context.Context

 ### AppContext